travis-ci/docs-travis-ci-com/user/ci-environment.md

 Each build runs in one of the following three virtual environments:

 * Standard (the default environment)
-* Container-based (the newer environment in which `sudo` commands are not available.
+* Container-based (the newer environment in which `sudo` commands are not available)
 * OSX for Objective-C projects
 * Trusty Beta (a sudo enabled, full VM per build, environment which uses Ubuntu 14.04 Trusty Tahr)